In-band signaling: Voice over IP

 In voice over IP (VoIP), DTMF signals are transmitted in-band by two methods.
 When transmitted as audio tones in the voice stream, voice encoding must use a lossless coder, such as μ-law or A-law pulse-code modulation, to preserve the integrity of frequency signals.
 Still, this method proved often unreliable and was subject to interference from other audio sources.
 The standard method is to digitally remove DTMF tones from the audio at the source and from the Real-time Transport Protocol (RTP) voice stream and encode them separately as a digital information payload, often termed named telephone events (NTE), according to RFC 4733.
 Such DTMF frames are transmit in-band with all other RTP packets on the identical network path.

 In contrast to in-band transmission of DTMF, VoIP signaling protocols also implement out-of-band method of DTMF transmission.
 For example, the Session Initiation Protocol (SIP), as well as the Media Gateway Control Protocol (MGCP) define special message types for the transmission of digits.

-Other applications
+Cable television

 As a method of in-band signaling, DTMF tones were also used by cable television broadcasters to indicate the start and stop times of local insertion points during station breaks for the benefit of cable companies.
 Until better, out-of-band signaling equipment was developed in the 1990s, fast, unacknowledged, and loud DTMF tone sequences could be heard during the commercial breaks of cable channels in the United States and elsewhere.

 These DTMF sequences were sent by the originating cable network's equipment at the uplink satellite facility, and were decoded by equipment at local cable companies.
 A specific tone sequence indicated the exact time that the feeds should be switched to and away from the master control feed, to locally broadcast commercials.
 The following is an example of such a sequence by a cable company that communicated the following to the cable company's broadcast equipment: